liquity/bold/README.md

 - `TroveManager` - contains functionality for liquidations and redemptions and calculating individual Trove interest.
 Also contains the recorded  state of each Trove - i.e. a record of the Trove’s collateral, debt and interest rate, etc. TroveManager does not hold value (i.e. collateral or BOLD).
 TroveManager functions call in to the various Pools to tell them to move collateral or BOLD between Pools, where necessary.

+- `TroveNFT` - Implements basic mint and burn functionality for Trove NFTs, controlled by the `TroveManager`.
+Implements the tokenURI functionality which serves Trove metadata, i.e. a unique image for each Trove.

 - `LiquityBase` - Contains common functions and is inherited by `CollateralRegistry`, `TroveManager`, `BorrowerOperations`, `StabilityPool`.

 - `StabilityPool` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated collateral and BOLD yield gains.
 Holds the BOLD Stability Pool deposits, BOLD yield gains and collateral gains from liquidations for all depositors on that branch.